-For example, the Marketing Mix could not forecast such changes to the landscape as technological advances, digital businesses models, complex and long-tail customer relationship management, omni-channel consumer journeys, and the intricacies of the many ways in which branding impacts high-cognitive connections, purchase decisions, and customer loyalty.
+For example, the Marketing Mix could not forecast such changes to the landscape as technological advances, digital businesses models, complex and long-tail customer relationship management, modern consumer decision-making journeys, and the intricacies of the many ways in which branding impacts high-cognitive connections, purchase decisions, and customer loyalty.
 The model could not have predicted today’s Information Age, in which people are increasingly able to self-educate, to compare/contrast different factors in competition, and to interact with multiple channels on their own terms.

 The Marketing Mix was internally-focused, looking only at a company’s own practices and perceptions, ignoring external competition, which often lead to improper positioning and unintended consequences in the marketplace.
 It’s time to change the focus of the marketing mix from internal, to external — to a Customer-Centric point of view.